awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.UsingDashboard.Components.md

 ![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/./images/perf_insights_select_metrics.png)

-For more information, see [Adding counter metrics to the Performance Insights dashboard](USER_PerfInsights_Counters.md)\.
+For descriptions of the counter metrics that you can add for each DB engine, see [Performance Insights counter metrics](USER_PerfInsights_Counters.md)\.

 ## Database load chart<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions"></a>